Murnau am Staffelsee in the Blue Land - Insights from a Local Guide

 Time out in the spa gardens - my favorite place

 My personal favorite in Murnau was the Time out in the spa gardens.
 The restaurant is beautifully surrounded by greenery and combines a modern yet warm ambience with beautiful pictures on the walls.
-Above all, however, the cuisine here is just right: I opted for a fillet of sea bass on ratatouille with a roasted polenta slice - excellently prepared.
+Above all, however, the cuisine here is just right: I opted for a fillet of sea bass on ratatouille with a fried polenta slice - excellently prepared.
 A place where you'll want to stay longer and enjoy the evening.

-Barbara Krönner pastry shop & coffee house
+Barbara Krönner Konditorei & Kaffeehaus

 For a sweet break in between or a leisurely afternoon, a visit to the Krönner patisserie in the pedestrian zone is well worthwhile.
 When the weather is nice, you can sit outside in the middle of the action and choose from a delicious and very varied selection of cakes and tarts.
 A classic café, just the way you want it - ideal for observing, lingering and enjoying.

-Arrival & mobility - tips for your trip to Murnau
+Arrival & Mobility – Tips for Your Trip to Murnau

 By train